Setting up and running B2B Customer Experience (CX) programmes is our ‘bread and butter’ at Deep-Insight.

 “How do I improve my completion rates?”

-Our lowest-ever completion rate (4%) came from a first-time UK software company where the quality of contact data was simply terrible – people who had left their companies three years earlier, people who had never even heard of our client.
-That’s because the Account Managers did not personally sign off the client contact names.
+Our lowest-ever completion rate (4%) came from a first-time UK software client.
+The quality of contact data was simply terrible.
+We should have spotted that it was little more than a ‘data dump’ from the company’s CRM system.
+The list included people who had left their companies three years earlier.
+It included people who had never even heard of our client.
+It probably included the names of people who were dead.
+That’s because there was no governance in place for the programme.
+The Sales Director was not involved.
+Account Managers did not personally sign off the client contact names.
 You get the picture.

-Our highest-ever completion rate cam from a company that has been a client of Deep-Insight’s for 10 years and whose customers view the annual CRQ assessment as an important part of their ongoing strategic relationship with our client.
+Our highest-ever completion rate came from a company that has been a client of Deep-Insight’s for 10 years and whose customers view the annual CRQ assessment as a critical part of their ongoing strategic partnership.

 - Make It Strategic.
 If the CX programme is CEO-led and driven from the top, it will not be seen as another box-ticking exercise.
 Make sure this is a key item on the Executive agenda.